-- Grievor's classification
+- 1. Grievor's classification

-- Shift or work group
+- 2. Shift or work group

-- Date and shift overtime was scheduled
+- 3. Date and shift overtime was scheduled

-- Classification scheduled for overtime
+- 4. Classification scheduled for overtime

-- Employee's name/classification who worked Record of overtime from supervisor's book
+- 5. Employee's name/classification who worked

+- 6. Record of overtime from supervisor's book

-- The actual work that was performed
+- 7. The actual work that was performed

-- 7. The actual wo...

-8. Articles violated 9.
-Copy of schedule
+- 8. Articles violated

+- 9. Copy of schedule